Symmetry and Invariant Bases in Finite Element Exterior Calculus: Introduction

-if $r-2$ is not divisible by $3$. \item The divergence-conforming Brezzi-Douglas-Marini space of degree $r$ over a tetrahedron $T$,
+if $r \notin 3 \bbN_{0} + 2$. \item The divergence-conforming Brezzi-Douglas-Marini space of degree $r$ over a tetrahedron $T$,

-if $r \in \{ 1, 2, 4, 5, 8 \}$. \item The divergence-conforming Raviart-Thomas space of degree $r$ over a tetrahedron $T$,
+if $r \in \{ 0, 1, 2, 4, 5, 8 \}$. \item The divergence-conforming Raviart-Thomas space of degree $r$ over a tetrahedron $T$,

-if $r \in \{ 2, 3, 4, 6, 7, 10 \}$. \item The curl-conforming N\'ed\'elec space of the first kind degree $r$ over a tetrahedron $T$, if $r \in \{ 0, 1, 3, 4, 7 \}$. \item The curl-conforming N\'ed\'elec space of the second kind of degree $r$ over a tetrahedron $T$, if $r \in \{ 0, 1, 2, 4, 5, 8 \}$. \end{itemize} However, the complex-valued versions of these finite element spaces have bases invariant up to multiplication by cubic roots of unity, irrespective of the polynomial degree.
-We conjecture that the for remaining polynomial degrees not covered above, no basis invariant up to sign changes exists. \\
+if $r \in \{ 0, 1, 2, 3, 4, 6, 7, 10 \}$. \item The curl-conforming N\'ed\'elec space of the first kind of degree $r$ over a tetrahedron $T$, if $r \in \{ 0, 1, 3, 4, 7 \}$. \item The curl-conforming N\'ed\'elec space of the second kind of degree $r$ over a tetrahedron $T$, if $r \in \{ 0, 1, 2, 4, 5, 8 \}$. \end{itemize} However, the complex-valued versions of these finite element spaces have bases invariant up to multiplication by cubic roots of unity, irrespective of the polynomial degree.

+We conjecture that the above list of invariant bases is exhaustive and discuss some partial results in that regard.
+As we show, if an invariant basis is already geometrically decomposed, in an intuitive sense formalized in the article, then we can reverse the recursive argument.
+For example, a basis of $\calP_{3}\Lambda^{1}(T)$ over a triangle cannot be geometrically decomposed and invariant up to signs because otherwise we could construct a basis of $\calP_{0}\Lambda^{1}(T)$ invariant up to signs.
+Similarly, a geometrically decomposed basis of $\calP_{r}\Lambda^{1}(T)$ over a tetrahedron that is invariant up to signs gives rise to a basis of $\calP_{r}\Lambda^{1}(F)$ over a face $F$ invariant up to signs.
+More generally, the recursive argument gives necessary conditions on bases to be both geometrically decomposed and invariant up to signs.
+This does not rule out the existence of bases invariant up to signs that are not geometrically decomposed. \\

+Bases for finite element spaces have been the subject of research for a long time.
+Bases for vector-valued finite element spaces, such as Brezzi-Douglas-Marini spaces, Raviart-Thomas spaces, or N\'ed\'elec spaces have been stated explicitly only very recently \cite{AFW1,AFWgeodecomp,gopalakrishnan2005nedelec,ervin2012computational,bentley2017explicit,licht2022basis}.
+The choice of bases influences the condition numbers and sparsity properties of finite element matrices \cite{ainsworth2003hierarchic,schoberl2005high,beuchler2012sparsity}.
+The present contribution continues previous research on bases and spanning sets in finite element exterior calculus \cite{licht2022basis}.

+The invariance of bases under renumbering of the vertices is a fundamental aspect of finite element spaces.
+It is not an issue for scalar-valued finite element spaces but becomes highly nontrivial for vector-valued finite element spaces, and no prior publication systematically discusses this topic.
+We remark that the seminal article of Arnold, Falk, and Winther \cite{AFW1} utilized techniques of representation theory to classify the affinely invariant finite-dimensional vector spaces of polynomial differential forms.